elifmarali/30-days-of-javascript/README.md

 ### Donguler konusuna giris yapildi

--If
+- If
--If - Else
+- If - Else
--If - Else If - Else
+- If - Else If - Else
--Switch
+- Switch
--Ternary Operators
+- Ternary Operators

 ## 5. gun